r3nhat/SharpWifiGrabber/README.md

 ## Why Sharp Wifi Password Grabber ?

-It is useful because usually Wi-Fi networks are not segregated correctly from other network segments, are less monitored and therefore having a Wi-Fi password during a penetration testing/red team engagement you may have the key of the kingdom ;-).
+It is useful because usually Wi-Fi networks are not segregated into different segments, are less monitored and therefore having a Wi-Fi password during a penetration testing/red team engagement you may have the key of the kingdom ;-).

 ## Usage: